FelixFifi/rtx-pathtracer/README.md

 # Advance Path Tracing with NVIDIA RTX
+This project was the result of my master thesis at the University of Tübingen, which is included in this repository as `MasterThesis.pdf`.

+The master thesis contains the theoretical background, as well as a more in-depth description of the capabilities of the project.
 ## Abstract
 Hardware accelerated ray tracing is now possible with the NVIDIA RTX and the newly released AMD RDNA 2 GPUs.